TheLazyTomcat/bnd.DevIL/readme.txt

 subdirectories (mainly DLL files) were taken from DevIL project and are therefore not my work.
 They are provided only for completeness, since the binding depends on them.

+--- note on DLLs ---

+The provided DLLs require Microsoft Visual C++ 2015 Redistributable to be installed on the system.

 --- licensing ---